daniel-dpk/distorted-motsfinder-public/README.md

 ## Installation

-The prerequisites for running the MOTS Finder are as follows:
+The prerequisites for running the MOTS Finder are as follows (indicated package versions have been tested, newer versions work in most cases):

-* Python 3.6 or 3.7 (not tested with Python 3.8; use e.g. `pyenv` to obtain
-  any Python version)
+* Python 3.6, 3.7, 3.8, 3.9
 * SciPy 1.2.1
 * NumPy 1.16.1
 * SymPy 1.3